UPPMAX/UPPMAX-documentation/docs/software/overview.md

 ## Reach the Bioinformatics tools on Bianca

-- Before you can list available bioinformatics tools on Biancayou need to issue the command:
+- Before you can list available bioinformatics tools on Bianca you need to issue the command:

 ```bash
 module load bioinfo-tools